 You’ll also need your iron and other notions that you would normally use in your sewing room.
 I used my walking foot for this project.
 It isn’t essential, but it made a nice finish and I was glad I did.

 I cut my fabric at 19 inches wide, by 28 inches long.
-Maybe there are more specific measurements, but I laid down one of my tea towels and went from that.
+There are more specific measurements out there.
+What I did is laid down one of my own towels and went from that.

 Yes, this is exactly how it looked when I pulled it out of my stash.
 I keep my fabric in totes and it was just a bit of a mess.
 It’s going to look a whole lot better when we get done.

-But check out that salvege edge of this fabric.
-Doesn’t that look like it could add a sweet farmhouse touch to something.
-Like maybe a package or something.
+But check out that salvage edge of this fabric.
+Doesn’t that look like it could add a sweet farmhouse touch to something?
+Maybe a package or something?
 I’ll have to work on that one!
 I ramble…

 Sewing the Vertical Edge